shoehair/retool-embed-example/README.md

 credential, sessions live in memory, and there is no rate limiting.
 If you put it anywhere reachable from the internet, anyone who finds it can mint embed sessions against your org.

+You can use cloudflared tunnel --url http://localhost:4567 to temporarily create a reachable URL for other people to test.